Connector for SAP Business Suite - Developer's Manual part 3 - Integration scenario: Scripting

 The application in the browser

 On the edit page, you will see the created edit fields with the default entries.
 Enter test data in the empty fields that are not read-only.
-Click on "OK".
+Click "OK".

 The new data set is now shown in the table on the start page.